Verification of Quantitative Temporal Properties in RealTime-DEVS: Related Work

-As can be seen, the mentioned works translate some DEVS variants into the TA supported by Uppaal and use the model checker to analyze the validity of some properties.
-Given that Uppaal implements a fragment of TCTL not including timed temporal modalities as those defined by Alur \cite{Alur1992}, none of these methods can verify QTP.
+As can be seen, the mentioned works translate some DEVS variants into the TA supported by Uppaal and use it to analyze the validity of some properties.
+Given that Uppaal implements a TCTL subset not including timed temporal modalities as those defined by Alur \cite{Alur1992}, none of these methods can verify QTP.
 For instance, none of these works can express properties such as \emph{P enables Q for k time-units}.
 Saadawi and Wainer show how one specific QTP---namely \emph{P must be followed by Q within k time-units}---could be checked by adding a Boolean variable and a clock.

 Precisely, in the present work, we show how several key and recurrent QTP patterns appearing in RT-DEVS models can be verified with Uppaal.